joho/awesome-code-review/readme.md

 - [Code Review Review is the Manager's Job](https://hecate.co/blog/code-review-review-is-the-managers-job) Why management should ensure code review is done and done well.
 - [Designing Awesome Code Reviews](https://medium.com/unpacking-trunk-club/designing-awesome-code-reviews-5a0d9cd867e3) Principles for actively designing a code review process.
 - [Effective Code Reviews Without the Pain](https://www.developer.com/tech/article.php/3579756/Effective-Code-Reviews-Without-the-Pain.htm) Another 2006 classic on how to effectively perform a code review.
+- [Has Anyone Else Seen your Code?](http://pinchito.es/2018/has-anyone-else-seen-your-code.html) Code review in the age of GitHub.
 - [How I review code](https://engineering.tumblr.com/post/170040992289/how-i-review-code) More personal advice on how to best review a pull request from an engineer at Tumblr.
 - [How to Do Code Reviews Like a Human](https://mtlynch.io/human-code-reviews-1/) Techniques that treat the code review as not only a technical process but a social one as well.
 - [Pull Requests: How to Get and Give Good Feedback](https://kickstarter.engineering/pull-requests-how-to-get-and-give-good-feedback-f573469f0c44) Advice for both sides of the code review process, the reviewer and the reviewee.